Sudden Infant Death Syndrome (SIDS)

 The American Academy of Pediatrics (AAP) recommends the following:

 Always put a baby to sleep on its back.
-(This includes naps.)
-Do NOT put a baby to sleep on its stomach.
-Also, a baby can roll onto the stomach from its side, so this position should be avoided.
+This includes naps.
+Do not put a baby to sleep on their stomach.
+Also, a baby can roll onto their stomach from their side, so this position should be avoided.

 Avoid soft bedding materials.
 Babies should be placed on a firm, tight-fitting crib mattress without loose bedding.
 Use a light sheet to cover the baby.
 Do not use pillows, comforters, or quilts.